 Schools are a hotbed of germs.
 Jason Losee, DO, UnityPoint Health, says that’s because there are so many people jammed into a relatively small space.
-He identifies five of the most germ-filled places in your child’s school and explains why preventing the spread of germs and handwashing go hand-in-hand.
+He identifies five of the most germ-filled places in your child’s school and explains why preventing the spread of germs during the school year and handwashing go hand-in-hand.

 You might think bathrooms are the places where most school germs lurk.
 But, Dr. Losee says that isn’t the case.